NIFTY 5022,1500.42%

 Capital Allocation15%

-Core metric: Incremental ROCE, dividends, equity dilution
+Core metric: Incremental ROCE, dividend consistency, equity dilution

 Score = f(incremental ROCE, DPS growth, share count change)